 This guide will walk you through installing ODBC drivers and creating a DSN.

-1. Open the Start menu and click Control Panel.
+1. Open the Start menu and search for/open Control Panel.

-NOTE: If you are using a 32-bit Datasource you will need to update the CL-Connect Application Pool settings to allow a connection to be made.
-You can do so by going to IIS, right clicking on the app pool name, hitting Advanced Settings and changing Enable 32-Bit Applications to True.
+NOTE: If you are using a 32-bit Data Source you will need to update the CL-Connect Application Pool Settings to allow a connection to be made.
+You can do so by going into IIS, right-click on the app pool name, select Advanced Settings and toggle Enable 32-Bit version to True.

 5. To generate a connection that is available to all users, click the System DSN tab, or if you would like a restricted access DSN you can create a File DSN.
 Anyone who has access to the file can use a File DSN connection.
 In either scenario click the appropriate tab and click Add.

-7. Add the Name, optionally add a Description, and choose your server.
+7. Add the Name, optionally add a Description, choose your server, and click Next.

-8. This is where you would set up the optional UID and PWD, if you would like to skip this merely leave the fields blank and hit Next.
+8. This is where you would set up the optional Login ID and Password, if you would like to skip this merely leave the fields blank and hit Next.